zulip/zulip/docs/overview/architecture-overview.md

 (e.g. bots).

 A server can host multiple Zulip *realms* (organizations), each on its own (sub)domain.
-While most deployments host only organization, some such as zulipchat.com host thousands.
+While most deployments host only one organization, some such as zulipchat.com host thousands.
 Each organization is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
 The